-There is an exponentially growing list of online course providers available today.
-Whilst on our trips, you are free to take any course you like, or indeed any other project that you think fits with what an Edumadic program offers, provided you can do so entirely online.
+There is an exponentially growing list of online education available today.
+Whilst on our trips, you are pursue education through any means you like, or indeed any other project that you think fits with what an Edumadic program offers, provided you can do so entirely online.

-Before diving into some of the course providers we're aware of, I want to give a special mention to Class Central and Mooc List.
+Before diving into some of the options we're aware of, we want to give a special mention to Class Central and Mooc List.
 Although these aren't course providers themselves, they act as somewhat of a search engine for online courses.
 If you've got a subject in mind that you want to study but aren't sure where there's an online course for it, these two websites are a great place to start looking.

-Below we outline some of the courses and specific providers, although we encourage everyone to evaluate the market of providers thoroughly and find a course that best suits their objectives.
+Below we outline some options that may be appealing to you, although we encourage everyone to evaluate the universe of options thoroughly and find a course / method of study that best suits their objectives.

 A free online course has obvious appeal.
 There is no cost to the student other than their time.
 The one important consideration you must take with these is that most usually have limited or no interaction between students and instructors, although some do provide forums where questions can be discussed and answered by other students.